lyndsey-ferguson/fastlane-plugin-test_center/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 - [ ] I read the [README.md](https://github.com/lyndsey-ferguson/fastlane-plugin-test_center/blob/master/README.md)
 - [ ] I reviewed the [example(s)](https://github.com/lyndsey-ferguson/fastlane-plugin-test_center/blob/master/README.md) for the action(s) I am using
 - [ ] I have removed any sensitive data such as passwords, authentication tokens, or anything else I do not want to world to see
+- [ ] I have reviewed the [Discussions forum](https://github.com/lyndsey-ferguson/fastlane-plugin-test_center/discussions) to see my question has already been addressed.

 > If you love this fastlane plugin, consider sponsoring it or asking your company to sponsor it.
 I would really appreciate any
 > gesture: https://github.com/sponsors/lyndsey-ferguson. 😍